Pivotal CRM: History

 Pivotal CRM version 6 was released in July 2008.
 Based on .NET Framework technology, It provided task-based navigation, embedded including Microsoft Office, Microsoft Outlook, Microsoft SharePoint, and a client user interface.

 The product embeds commonly used Microsoft business products within the CRM system, including Microsoft Office, Microsoft Outlook, Microsoft SharePoint, and Microsoft Visual Studio.
 As such, it is an example of an Office Business Application.

-Aptean is a Microsoft Gold Certified Partner.
-In 2009, CDC Software was awarded a Microsoft partner of the year award in 2009.

 While historically Pivotal CRM is primarily implemented as software product running on customer premises, it was later marketed as software as a service, on Microsoft Azure and Amazon Web Services.

-Industries

-The product line also includes industry-focused versions of Pivotal CRM products for the following industries: